We’re not big fans of synthetic mattresses, here’s why.

-If you’re interested in brands committed to combatting climate change and who avoid the use of questionable materials in their mattresses, see our list of the top ten most eco-friendly mattresses.
+If you’re interested in brands committed to combatting climate change and who avoid the use of questionable materials in their mattresses, see our list of the best non-toxic mattresses.

 One industry leader, Walter Bader, was so concerned by the toxic slew of chemicals used in mattress manufacture that he sent several mattresses to an Atlanta-based lab for testing.
 One memory foam model was found to emit 61 volatile organic compounds (VOCs), including known carcinogens benzene and naphthalene!

 Note: if you want to know what is in your mattress, you can actually send foam samples to Duke University for a toxicity analysis through their Foam Project.

 In his book, Sleep Safe in a Toxic World, Bader compares the lack of regulations around mattresses to that of cigarettes in the 1930s:

 ‘Completely unregulated and everyone thinks they’re safe.”Sleep Safe in a Toxic World

 Bader went on to found Organic Mattresses Inc. (OMI), a company making handcrafted mattresses from cruelty-free wool, certified organic cotton, and 100 percent natural rubber latex in a facility where no one is allowed to smoke, wear fragrances, or even use fabric softeners.